-In historical writing and analysis, PRESENTISM is the introduction of present-day ideas and perspectives into depictions or interpretations of the past.
-I believe presentism is a form of cultural bias, and it creates a distorted understanding of the subject matter.
+In historical writing and analysis, PRESENTISM introduces present-day ideas and perspectives into depictions or interpretations of the past.
+Presentism is a form of cultural bias creating a distorted understanding of the subject matter.
 Reading modern notions of morality into the past is committing the error of presentism.
-I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present articles that are fact based and well researched, without interjecting any of my personal opinions.
+Historical accounts are written by people and can be slanted, so I try my hardest to present fact-based and well-researched articles.

-|Original caption from the Chicago Herald-American Newspaper - August 4, 1948, Chicago, Illinois: They're on the auction block.
+|Original caption from the Chicago Herald-American Newspaper - August 4, 1948, Chicago, Illinois: "They're on the auction block.
 These small children of Mr. and Mrs. Ray Chalifoux of Chicago, Illinois.
-For long months 40-year-old Ray and his wife, Lucille, 24, waged a desperate but losing battle to keep food in the mouth and a roof over their heads.
+For long months 40-year-old Ray and his wife, Lucille, 24, waged a desperate but losing battle to keep food in their mouth and a roof over their heads.
 Now jobless and facing eviction from their near barren flat, the Chalifoux has surrendered to their heartbreaking decision.
-The photo shows mother sobbing as the children pose wonderingly on the steps.
-Left to right: Lana, 6.
-Rae[Ann], 5.
-Milton, 4.
-Sue Ellen, 2 years old. — Image by Bettmann, caption per Getty Images.|
+The photo shows the mother sobbing as the children pose wonderingly on the steps.
+Left to right: Lana, 6; RaeAnn, 5; Milton, 4; Sue Ellen, 2 years old." — Image by Bettmann.|

 THE RESULTS OF BEING SOLD AS A CHILD

 In 2013, the scattered siblings tried to find each other, and their stories are of raw survival and heartbreaking.